Wang-RJ/ayeaye/README.md

 # Unprecedented Female Mutation Bias in the Aye-Aye: Analysis Repository

-This repository contains the code and resources used for the analysis described in the manuscript **"Unprecedented female mutation bias in the aye-aye"**.
-The analysis focuses on downstream processing of sequencing data (VCF and BAM files) for two species: the aye-aye and the baboon.
+This repository contains the code and resources used for the analysis described in the manuscript **"Unprecedented female mutation bias in the aye-aye."** The analysis focuses on downstream processing of sequencing data (VCF and BAM files) for two species: the aye-aye and the baboon.

 ## Repository Structure